Sergey-Nag/meeting-planning-calendar/README.md

 ![calendar page](/doc-img/12-new-event-button.png)

-You'll moved to create event page where need to fill out the data.
+You'll moved to create event page where need to fill out the data:

 ![calendar page](/doc-img/13-new-event-page.png)

 ## Title
-The name of the event must be written into first text field.
+The name of the event must be written into first text field:

 ![calendar page](/doc-img/14-title-field.png)

 The length of name must be from 3 to 40 symbols and value can't consist illegal characters.

 ## Day
-For choose needed weekday for event choose the right variant from dropdown at the day field.
+For choose needed weekday for event choose the right variant from dropdown at the day field:

 ![calendar page](/doc-img/15-date-field.png)

 ## Time
-For choose needed time for event choose the right variant from dropdown at the time field.
+For choose needed time for event choose the right variant from dropdown at the time field:

 ![calendar page](/doc-img/16-time-field.png)

 ## Participants
-For choose a participants you need to click on the user from the list at right side.
+For choose a participants you need to click on the user from the list at right side:

 ![calendar page](/doc-img/17-participants-choosen.png)

 When user chosen, his avatar and name add to participants field.
-You have multiple choise to add a several participants.
+You have multiple choise to add a several participants:

 ![calendar page](/doc-img/18-several-participants.png)

-For removing some participant, you can click again to him in the users list or click to cross button which showed when cursor hovered to image across from participants field.
+For removing some participant, you can click again to him in the users list or click to cross button which showed when cursor hovered to image across from participants field:

 ![calendar page](/doc-img/19-participant-hover.png)

 ## Submit creating event
-When you click submit button but not all data is filled in, you can see validation errors on the incorrect fields.
+When you click submit button but not all data is filled in, you can see validation errors on the incorrect fields:

 ![calendar page](/doc-img/20-incorect-validation.png)

-When event name field is filled worng you could seen validation notification below the input.
+When event name field is filled worng you could seen validation notification below the input:

 ![calendar page](/doc-img/21-text-validation-failed.png)

-If event on this date and time is already exist, you'll seen the error message at top of the page, which you can close clicking by the cross button.
+If event on this date and time is already exist, you'll seen the error message at top of the page, which you can close clicking by the cross button:

 ![calendar page](/doc-img/22-booking-date-error.png)

-If no errors detected, after submitting form you'll seen successful message and be redirected to calendar page with updated events.
+If no errors detected, after submitting form you'll seen successful message and be redirected to calendar page with updated events:

 ![calendar page](/doc-img/23-new-event-created-alert.png)